 If your friend group is like most of America, about 1.3% of them are using melatonin supplements to get better sleep—and you’ve probably heard some pros and cons.
 Most people do find that they sleep better when taking a melatonin supplement, but others have adverse side effects.
 What’s the secret to getting better sleep with melatonin?

-The secret was within you all along At the risk of spoiling the surprise—melatonin isn’t sleep wizardry.
-It’s actually a naturally occurring hormone that we produce towards the end of our days, thanks to our circadian rhythm.
-Our internal clocks tell our pineal glands to start cranking on the melatonin once the sun has set, taking a queue from the lack of light exposure that it’s time to start relaxing.
+The secret to sleep was within you all along At the risk of spoiling the surprise—melatonin isn’t sleep wizardry.
+It’s actually a naturally occurring sleep hormone that we produce towards the end of our days, thanks to our circadian rhythm.
+Our internal clocks tell our pineal glands to start cranking on the melatonin once the sun has set, taking a queue from the lack of light exposure that it’s time to start relaxing and sleeping.
 Melatonin levels rise at night, lulling us into a quieter state and as the morning nears they rise again, prepping our bodies for the day ahead.
 While other hormones and factors certainly play a role in our sleep patterns, melatonin might be the key to staying asleep.

 You’ve probably heard about the light from electronics making it more difficult to sleep, and when you look at the triggers for melatonin production, it makes perfect sense.
 When light interacts with our optic nerve, melatonin is hardly traceable in our systems.
 As daylight fades into night, the lack of stimulation to your eyes triggers the production of melatonin.
-The reason you might struggle to stay asleep when the sun is streaming in through your window is likely due to the light stimulation stopping melatonin production, waking you up.
+The reason you might struggle to stay asleep when the sun is streaming in through your window is likely due to the light stimulation stopping melatonin production, preventing sleep and waking you up.

 What affects melatonin levels?
 Other than the effect light exposure has on our melatonin levels, environmental factors can impact your body’s ability to produce the necessary level of melatonin for a great night’s sleep.

 - Naturally lowering melatonin levels as you age